Molecular-Nanophotonics/TrackerLab/README.md

 ![Screenshot](https://github.com/Molecular-Nanophotonics/TrackerLab/blob/master/Resources/Screenshot.PNG)

 To get started click `Select...` and select a set of `*_movie.tdms` files for investigation.
 Currently, the software supports our custom TDMS files (`*_movie.tdms`) and stacked TIFF files for more general use. `Add...` and `Remove` can be used to add and remove files from the file list.
 The file dialog as well as the file list supports multiple file selection.
-Sorting in the file list via drag and drop is currently not supported (Will be added in the future).
-The displayed file is marked with black dot and can be selected by double-clicking in the file list.
-The left graph shows the raw image and the right graph the process image and the overlay.
+Sorting in the file list via drag and drop is currently not supported.
+The displayed file is marked with black dot and can be changed by double-clicking.
+The left graph shows the raw image and the right graph the process image with the overlay.

 In the pre-processing panel a media filter and a circular mask can be applied to the image.

 In the feature detection tab the detection method and the parameters can be selected.

 Click `Start` to process all files in the file list.
 Depending on the settings (`Edit > Settings`) the feature detection data will be stored as `*_features.h5` HDF5 file or as `*_features.csv` CSV file.
+See the [Jupyter-Notebooks](#Notebooks)

 ## Jupyter Notebooks